anthony-tricarico/BDTProject/kafka-consumer-passengers/README.md

-# API
+# Passengers API

-This API exposes the following endpoints on port 8080 of local host:
+This API exposes the following endpoints on port 8000 of local host:

 1. /latest -> returns the latest measurement
 2. /stream -> returns the latest 100 measurements